MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-database.md

 # Create a database

-In Real-time Analytics, you'll interact with your data in the context of databases.
+In Real-Time Analytics, you'll interact with your data in the context of databases.
 A single workspace can hold multiple databases, and each database can hold multiple tables.

 In this article, you'll learn you how to create a new database.
 Once your database has data, you can proceed to query your data using Kusto Query Language in a KQL Queryset.